Dominik-Piechota/learning/README.md

 ### 📑 Projects' description :
 1. "Genetyka":
 Program that provides the ability to operate and manipulate on DNA and RNA.
-At the beginning, program needs a file containing sequence, it can be in .txt or FASTA format.
-Then, it shows operations, that can be done:
+In the beginning, program needs a file containing sequence, it can be in .txt or FASTA format.
+Then, it displays operations, that can be conducted:
    - Base DNA cleaning
    - A, T, G, C counting (with optional %GC)
-   - Obtaining RNA after transcription process of DNA sequence which was provided or obtaining a strand complementary to the inserted one.
+   - Obtaining RNA after transcription process of DNA sequence which was provided or obtaining a strand complementary to the inserted one
    - Get Amino-acids sequence based on DNA
-   - Check for the specific pattern in sequence.
+   - Checking for the specific pattern in sequence
-   - Split sequences based on pattern occurrence
-Whole analysis can be finished with writing new sequence to new file.
+   - Spliting sequences based on pattern occurrence The entire analysis can be finished with writing modified sequence to new file.

 2. "Project_1":
 This is the part of data analysis.
 It starts with opening the file(csv).
 Whole analysis are done after converting file to DataFrame with pandas.
 Then I did some major analysis, delivering informations, filtering over the columns and values and creating graphs: density plots, histograms, pie plots etc. based on it.
 The libraries used in project: pandas, matplotlib, seaborn.